Ferdinand Geoffrey Larminie: Business career

 In 1971 Larminie was transferred from Alaska to serve as Head of the British Petroleum Company's exploration activities in Thailand.
 In 1974 he was transferred to the British Petroleum Group Head Office in London.
 Within the Scientific Advisory and Information Department, he was for two years General Manager of the Public Affairs and Information Department and then was appointed General Manager of the Environmental Control Centre, as well as External Affairs Coordinator, Health, Safety and Environmental Services.
 He had "responsibility for the environmental impacts of the BP Group’s operations worldwide".
 In a 1977 letter to the journal Nature, he commented, in relation to earthquake dangers to the Alaska Pipeline, that there was no record of a crude oil pipeline rupturing as a result of an earthquake.
 During the 1980s he held several appointments to various public and private sector institutions.
 He chaired the International Petroleum Industry Environmental Conservation Association (IPIECA) from 1981 to 1983.
 He was a member from 1979 to 1984 of the Royal Commission on Environmental Pollution and from 1984 to 1987 of the Polar Research Board of the National Research Council of the United States.
 From 1983 to 1987 he served on the UK's Natural Environment Research Council (NERC) Council.
 In 1987 he retired from the British Petroleum Company.

 For three years from 1987 to 1990, Geoffrey Larminie was the director of the British Geological Survey.
 From 1991 to 2008 he was a director for a privately held company, which had the name "Cambridge Arctic Shelf Programme" from 1988 to 2002 and in 2002 was renamed "CASP".
 He was a director from 1992 to 1995 for the Society for Underwater Technology and from 2001 to 2008 a director for the Chiltern Society, a non-profit organization for preservation of habitats and heritage sites in the Chiltern Hills.

+Recognition

 Larminie's honours included in 1989 Honorary Fellowship of Trinity College Dublin and in 1991 Life Trusteeship of the Bermuda Biological Station.
 He was in 1992 part of the British Petroleum team that jointly received the MacRobert Award for the work that led to the discovery of Prudhoe Bay Oil Field.
 In 1992 he was also elected to Honorary Fellowship of the Society for Underwater Technology.

+Personal life

 Geoffrey and Helen Larminie were married in April 1956 in Dublin.
 Upon his death in October 2008 he was survived by his widow, daughter Susan, son Christopher, and three grandsons.
 Helen Larminie died in March 2012.